 The Ultimate Guide to Granada's Alhambra

 The Alhambra is the world's last and greatest Moorish fortress, a masterpiece of ornate stone, plaster, and wood.
 The Alhambra is one of the most visited sites in Spain, and even in the world.
-And it's Granada's best and most astonishing site, reflecting the opulence of the Moorish imagination.
+And it's Granada's best and most astonishing must see site, reflecting the opulence of the Moorish imagination.

 The Alhambra sits on a stunning piece of real estate – a high, mountainous location on Sabika Hill with sweeping views over Granada and the surrounding countryside.
 In the Moorish tradition, it's decorated with water: "standing still, cascading, masking secret conversations, and drip-dropping playfully."